 This can be a glass of citrus juice, a fair share of a chocolate cake, or sweet-and-sour candies.
 However, if you’re looking for the quickest hit of sugar, I would recommend taking glucose.
 Being the simplest form of sugar available, it gets processed by your body as soon as you ingest it.
 Drug stores often offer glucose in the form of shots – one shot is equal to 6 grams of glucose, which will totally suffice for getting rid of a weed high.

 Less High, Fewer Worries

 If you want to get less high, you should know your limits in the first place.
 Also, don’t fall under the pressure of impressing your friends with ripping bongs if you’re not used to them, as it is not only pointless but also immature.
-When smoking alone, consider microdosing cannabis, and if you try edibles for the first time, try not to devour the entire sheet at once - edibles take more time to kick in, and the high they give is generally more intense, not to mention it lasts longer than the high from smoking cannabis.
+Finally, consider microdosing cannabis, and if you try edibles for the first time, try not to devour the entire sheet at once – edibles take more time to kick in.
+The high they give is generally more intense, not to mention it lasts longer than the high from smoking cannabis.

 How do you get less high, guys?
 Are there any methods for killing the excess high you particularly appreciate?